fjames86/ntlm/README.md

 password MD4 hash.
 One possibility is to proxy the call out to the local domain controller (Active Directory), this lies beyond the scope of this tool.

-Instead the default GSS methods require access to a local shared database of username passwords, which are stored on disk.
+Instead this library users a custom local shared database of usernames and passwords, which are stored in plain text on disk.
 All users which can be authenticated MUST have an entry added to this database.
+The GSS methods to authenticate calls use this database to lookup passwords to compare against.

 ```
 CL-USER> (ntlm:open-ntlm-database)